DesktopContainers/rdesktop-nano/README.md

 it uses the same screen resolution as the underlying vnc server

+you can use env variable RDESKTOP\_KEEP\_ALIVE set to anything to enable reconnections after rdesktop dies, quits etc.

 ### Simple SSH X11 Forwarding

 Since it is an X11 GUI software, usage is in two steps: